-Still, let’s be clear: Despite the counterterrorism triumphs over the last year, militancy has not been muzzled in Pakistan, a reality made painfully clear on Wednesday morning, when terrorists stormed Bacha Khan University in the town of Charsadda in northwestern Pakistan, killing at least 19 people
+Still, let’s be clear: Despite the counterterrorism triumphs over the last year, militancy has not been muzzled in Pakistan, a reality made painfully clear on Wednesday morning, when terrorists stormed Bacha Khan University in the town of Charsadda in northwestern Pakistan, killing at least 19 people.

 It would also be wrong to suggest that the Bacha Khan University attack shattered a relative lull in terrorist violence.
-On the contrary, it came soon after two other mass casualty attacks elsewhere in the country -- one on a government office and the other at an outdoor market.
+On the contrary, it came soon after two other mass casualty attacks elsewhere in the country – one on a government office and the other at an outdoor market.

 None of this should be surprising.

 Pakistan may be killing off terrorists on the battlefield, but it has not killed off the ideology that fuels them.
 Indeed, the reality is that the Pakistani state has failed to craft a counternarrative to combat the hardline rhetoric deeply entrenched in Pakistani society.
 This ideology emphasizes themes of Islam being under siege, and of India and the United States as being responsible for Pakistan’s afflictions.
 It is propagated by religious leaders, parroted by wildly popular television news anchors, and published in school textbooks.

 It also galvanizes the poor and rich alike.
 Saad Aziz, the man implicated in the murder of a prominent human rights activist last year in Karachi, came from a well-off family and was educated at one of Pakistan’s most prestigious universities.

 In addition, this hardline ideology is deeply conspiratorial.
 So it’s little wonder that in the immediate aftermath of the attack on Bacha Khan University, some prominent Pakistani media personalities and even former government officials suggested that India and a broader “international conspiracy” were responsible for the tragedy.